aslikoturoglu/DSA210-Term-Project/README.md

 1. **Data Collection**
    - Importing and calculating the level of socioeconomic grades into Excel records.
    - Importing the percentages of obesity in regions into Excel records.
-   - Importing the Excel records into a Pandas DataFrame and preprocess the data.
+   - Importing the Excel records into a Pandas DataFrame and process the data.

 2. **Visualization**
    - Visiualizing the datas as: